dahalbishu/Smart-Bill-Master-with-Sales-Analyzer/README.md

 Digital Screen Display: The bill with product details and prices is displayed on a digital screen.

-Expiry Date Alerts: Users receive alerts when a product's expiry date has passed.
+Expiry Date Alerts: Users receive alerts when a product\'s expiry date has passed.

 Sales Data Analysis: Sales and profit data are recorded in the database, and graphical analysis can be viewed through plotted graphs.